top of page

 INDICATOR.jpg

-"In an ideal world, you can harvest any bone you need just by using the trephine, and all it takes is to take a bite to take out the bone, to Keep It Simple and Sweet, the "KISS rule."
+"In an ideal world, you can harvest any bone you need just by using the trephine, and all it takes is to take a bite to take out the bone, to Keep It Simple and Safe, the "KISS rule."

 The color-coded marking lines are not aligned at the beginning of the bone harvesting process, but at the end of the procedure when no more resistance is felt the color-coded marking lines are aligned.
 This confirms and indicates that the bone harvesting process is completed and the device containing the cancellous or tricortical bone graft can be gently removed with ease and without resistance.